Rashaad Penny had a career day against the Eagles. Cutting McDonald’s from his diet might’ve helped.

 Pigging out at McDonald’s?
 No more.
 His mom’s beloved burgers and lasagna?
 A thing of the past.

 “Every time I go home, she just chops up grilled chicken and gives me salad,” he said.
-“Everybody else eats Little Caesar’s.”
+“Everybody else eats Little Caesars.”

 Now Penny says, “I’m a big broccoli guy.
 I love green stuff now.”